pranaigiri/offlineai-ai-chat-assistant/README.md

 This will use: `ollama pull deepseek-r1`

-4. Restart PranAI and select the model from the **Model Selection** panel.
+4. Restart OfflineAI and select the model from the **Model Selection** panel.
 The model will be downloaded once and stored locally in Ollama.

 ## ⚠️ Project Status

 This project is in an early development stage and will continue improving with refactoring and optimizations.
 Contributions and suggestions are welcome!

 ### 🌠 Improvements Needed

 - **Realtime Download Progress:** Parse and display the progress of `ollama pull` execution, although progress information is visible in the console.
 - **Remove Flickering on Code Highlight:** Flickering issues when displaying code snippets with syntax highlighting.
 - **Live Server Compatibility:** Making the app function in a live server environment without Electron.